Posted by Seattle Dental Care Nov 01, 2022

 Furthermore, elderly adults over the age of 65 are at risk for fluorosis as a result of their decreased ability to eliminate fluoride from their bodies over time.
 As a result, those who suffer from an illness of the kidney, liver, or thyroid may be at an increased risk of developing fluorosis as well.
 This is because these illnesses result in diminished excretion of fluoride from the body, which can result in toxic levels of fluoride in the body over time.

-Although some of the side effects of excessive fluoride consumption can be reversed by discontinuing the use of the product or altering one's diet, there are some consequences that are much more permanent in nature.
+Although some of the side effects of excessive fluoride consumption can be reversed by discontinuing the use of the product or altering one's diet, there are some consequences that are much more permanent in nature when too much fluoride is consumed.
 For this reason, it is important to be vigilant when using products with a high amount of fluoride to avoid future complications.
 In addition to the aforementioned warnings, dentists may recommend the use of non-fluoride-based toothpaste for those who are more sensitive than others to the potential effects of fluoride.

-At Seattle Dental Care, our holistic dentistrecommend any necessary tooth demineralization technique to help you prevent possible cavities.
+At Seattle Dental Care, our holistic dentist recommend biocompatible tooth demineralization techniques to help you prevent possible cavities without the harmful fluoride consumption.
 If you have any questions or would like to learn more about alternative dentistry, integrative dentistry, or fluoride free dentistry, contact holistic dentist Seattle WA at (206) 728-1330 or visit us at 2107 Elliott Ave Ste 210, Seattle, WA 98121.
 We will be happy to guide you further.